DopanPlugins/Srpg-plugins/README.md

 -has eventpriority change ,that requires the plugin "EventResetAfterAction", in order to reset priority after each action..
+/(that help to always display the acting Unit over the target unit,required for weapon usage on map)

 -has an correctly working MapBattle PreAction Phase, that requires an Common Event which need to be inserted in the plugin param